This is a post I’ve wanted to share for a long time, discussing all the things I love about the world of makeup, but also all the things I hate.

 I love makeup and first started wearing it when I was about 12.
 As I’ve grown up, I’ve loved getting more creative with different looks and seeing all the amazing canvases people can create with different eyeshadows, lipsticks, foundations, highlighters etc. The options are truly limitless, which makes makeup so fun to play around with.

 Of course, alongside the artistic aspect of makeup, there is also the part where you apply makeup to feel more beautiful.
-Maybe you want longer lashes so you put four coats of mascara on, or maybe you have a few spots so you go for a full coverage foundation, or maybe your lips aren’t as full as you’d like so you want to get some apply some lip plumping gloss.
+Maybe you want longer lashes so you put four coats of mascara on, or maybe you have a few spots so you go for a full coverage foundation, or maybe your lips aren’t as full as you’d like so you apply some lip plumping gloss.

 The reason the makeup industry is as huge as it is because it allows you to create something new with your face while removing your perceived flaws.
 We’ve all seen those before and after makeup photos and some of the results are shocking.
 It’s insane how much makeup can change your face.